Joule thief

 A joule thief is a minimalist self-oscillating voltage booster that is small, low-cost, and easy to build, typically used for driving small loads, such as driving an LED using a 1.5 volt battery.
-It can use nearly all of the energy in a single-cell electric battery, even far below the voltage where other circuits consider the battery fully discharged (or "dead"); hence the name, which suggests the notion that the circuit is "stealing" energy or "joules" from the source – the term is a pun on "jewel thief".
+It can use nearly all of the energy in a single-cell electric battery, even far below the voltage at which other circuits consider the battery fully discharged (or "dead"); hence the name, which suggests the notion that the circuit is "stealing" energy or "joules" from the source – the term is a pun on "jewel thief".

 The circuit is a variant of the blocking oscillator that forms an unregulated voltage boost converter.

 History

 The joule thief is not a new concept.
 It adds an LED to the output of a self-oscillating voltage booster, which was patented many decades ago.